Induced radioactivity: Ștefania Mărăcineanu's work

 After World War I, with support from Constantin Kirițescu, Ștefania Mărăcineanu obtained a fellowship that allowed her to travel to Paris to further her studies.
 In 1919 she took a course on radioactivity at the Sorbonne with Marie Curie.
 Afterwards, she pursued research with Curie at the Radium Institute until 1926.
 She received her Ph.D.
-At the Institute, Mărăcineanu researched the half-life of polonium and devised methods of measuring alpha decay.This work led her to believe that radioactive isotopes could be formed from atoms as a result of exposure to polonium's alpha rays, an observation which would lead to the Joliot-Curies' 1935 Nobel Prize.
+At the institute, Mărăcineanu researched the half-life of polonium and devised methods of measuring alpha decay.This work led her to believe that radioactive isotopes could be formed from atoms as a result of exposure to polonium's alpha rays, an observation which would lead to the Joliot-Curies' 1935 Nobel Prize.

-In 1935, Frederic and Irene Joliot-Curie (n.r. – daughter of scientists Pierre Curie and Marie Curie) won the Nobel Prize for the discovery of artificial radioactivity, although all data show that Mărăcineanu was the first to make it.
-In fact, Ștefania Mărăcineanu expressed her dismay at the fact that Irene Joliot-Curie had used a large part of her work observations regarding artificial radioactivity, without mentioning it.
+In 1935, Frederic and Irene Joliot-Curie (n.r.—daughter of scientists Pierre Curie and Marie Curie) won the Nobel Prize in Chemistry for the discovery of artificial radioactivity. Ștefania Mărăcineanu expressed her dismay at the fact that Irene Joliot-Curie had used a large part of her work observations regarding artificial radioactivity, without mentioning it.
 Mărăcineanu publicly claimed that she discovered artificial radioactivity during her years of research in Paris, as evidenced by her doctoral dissertation, presented more than 10 years earlier.
 "Mărăcineanu wrote to Lise Meitner in 1936, expressing her disappointment that Irene Joliot Curie, without her knowledge, used much of her work, especially that related to artificial radioactivity, in her work," is mentioned in the book A devotion to their science: Pioneer women of radioactivity.

+Historians, however, have thrown doubt on the claims of Mărăcineanu.